ldoan1974/Getting-and-Cleaning-Data-Project/README.md

-# Getting-and-Cleaning-Data-Project
+**OVERVIEW**

-This repos will be for Coursera Getting and Cleaning class project
+This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis